kahlil/tinydraft/README.md

 This app is being built with:

-- Angular CLI
+- Angular with Angular CLI
-- Angular
 - [upup](https://www.talater.com/upup/) for offline support
 - [Netflify](https://netlify.com) for hosting and free HTTPS support